Research Ethics for Staff/PGR

 - Useful forms and guidance

-Forms Amendment form To be completed by applicant and sent to firstname.lastname@example.org Independent Scientific Review Form To be attached to ethics application prior to submitting Further Guidance Ethics Application Checklist Checklist of everything that should be included in the ethics application Surveys Collecting data through online questionnaires must be done via Qualtrics.
+Forms Independent Scientific Review Form To be attached to ethics application prior to submitting Further Guidance Ethics Application Checklist Checklist of everything that should be included in the ethics application Surveys Collecting data through online questionnaires must be done via Qualtrics.
 Other survey platforms are not secure enough for risk bearing data.
 To request use of the ScHARR Qualtrics license please contact ScHARR DS (ScHARR staff and students only).
 Model information sheet A model information sheet for research Children's information sheet Guidance on how to create an accessible children's information sheet Model consent form A model consent form for research Safe Working Practices Guidance on researcher safety Guidance for audio/video Information from the UK Data Archive on the retention and re-use of audio/video recordings and transcribed interviews Online survey design Guidance on research ethics for online survey design.
-To request use of the ScHARR Qualtrics license please email@example.com (ScHARR staff and students only) Health services or evaluation A useful guide to whether your NHS project is 'research', 'service evaluation', or 'audit' Health and Social Care Research Governance Information for health and social care research projects (involving the NHS or local authorty contracts).
+To request use of the ScHARR Qualtrics license please firstname.lastname@example.org (ScHARR staff and students only) Health services or evaluation A useful guide to whether your NHS project is 'research', 'service evaluation', or 'audit' Health and Social Care Research Governance Information for health and social care research projects (involving the NHS or local authorty contracts).
 Specialist guidance Link to R&IS pages on specialist issues

 - Information for reviewers and supervisors